amorriscode/anthonymorris.dev/data/second-brain/object-oriented-programming.md

     - Methods
       - Named algorithm defining one aspect of behaviour of a class
       - A function attached to a class
+- **Object**
+  - Entity that makes sense within context of a problem
+  - Specific, concrete instances of a class
+  - Attributes
+    - Characteristics that define an object
+    - Differentiate objects of the same class
+    - Value of attributes is an object's state
 - **Encapsulation**
   - Language feature that enforces hiding information